natepisarski/HumDrum/MAP.md

 #### Line
 Line is a simple class that represents the line of a file.
 Lines are wrapped in this class so that their parent file and line number can be referenced even after it is separated from such a context.

+#### ISequentialWriter
+SequentialWriter is an interface defining two things: the writing of a file with an extension and the naming of such a file based on the directory.
+In short, anything that scans the directory to determine what the next file should be named can be a SequentialWriter

+#### NumericalWriter
+NumericalWriter is a SequentialWriter that scans the directory for numbered files, starting at 0.

 ### ImageManager
 A library for calculating image metadata.
 This includes functions such as the average color, most similar image based on color, and image searching.